Dolby's Dimension headphones feel like a cloud and sound like a home theater

 As expected, these headphones are super high-end

 Expensive headphones tend to be super comfortable, made with high-end materials, and Dolby checked off both of those boxes.
-For starters, the headband is made of stainless steel and the side facing your head is wrapped in leather with a proprietary foam underneath.
+For starters, the headband is made of stainless steel and the side facing your head is wrapped in synthetic leather with a proprietary foam underneath.
 It's very comfortable, and unlike other headphones that can tighten around the head, these have plenty of stretch to them.

 You can extend the length of this band by pulling down the earcups to your desired length.
-Both earcups have a fully leather-wrapped design, with a stainless steel outer cup.
-The mix of leather and this soft foam make them feel like clouds over your ears -- kind of like Ugg slippers for your ears that double as headphones.
+Both earcups have a fully synthetic leather-wrapped design, with a stainless steel outer cup.
+The mix of synthetic leather and this soft foam make them feel like clouds over your ears -- kind of like Ugg slippers for your ears that double as headphones.

 There is a decent weight to the Dimensions, nothing crazy but these do feel substantial and heavier than other headphones.
 The one downside of the design is that you can't fold them for traveling, so you'll need to save some space.
 To help with this, Dolby includes a nice carrying pouch.